debasis-glitch/Debasis/README.md

 - 🔭 I’m currently working on **Full Stack Web Dev**

-- 🌱 I’m currently learning **about AI and ML ...**

-- 🤝 I’m looking for help with **AI & ML**

-- 👨‍💻 All of my projects are available at [https://github.com/coderun13](https://github.com/coderun13)

-- 📝 I regularly post on [https://www.linkedin.com/in/coderunsnehal](https://www.linkedin.com/in/coderunsnehal)
+- 📝 I regularly post on [https://www.linkedin.com/in/debasistripathy337](https:www.linkedin.com/in/debasistripathy337)

-- 💬 Ask me about **Nodejs,Express,React,API's**

-- 📫 How to reach me **snehalsingh.0407@gmail.com**
+- 📫 How to reach me **ttapu506@gmail.com**

-- 😄 Feel free to connect on LinkedIn✌️✌️ [https://www.linkedin.com/in/coderunsnehal](https://www.linkedin.com/in/coderunsnehal)
+- 😄 Feel free to connect on LinkedIn✌️✌️ [https://www.linkedin.com/in/debasistripathy337](https:www.linkedin.com/in/debasistripathy337)

 - ⚡ Fun fact: ** Your brain is constantly eating itself😁😁..**